Robert W. Mendenhall, Ph.D.

 President Emeritus, Western Governors University

 Robert W. Mendenhall served as President of Western Governors University (WGU) beginning in 1999, the same year the university enrolled its first students.
 In April 2016, he stepped down, moving into his new role of President Emeritus as Scott Pulsipher became WGU’s second president.
 WGU is a private, nonprofit, online university offering competency-based degrees, meaning that students earn degrees by demonstrating competency what they know and can do rather than by accumulating a certain number of credit hours or clock hours.
 The only university to receive regional accreditation from four accrediting commissions at the same time, WGU was founded and is supported by 19 governors as well as over 20 leading corporations and foundations.
 WGU currently offers bachelor’s and master’s degrees in business, information technology, K-12 teacher education, and healthcare (including nursing).
-The university has nearly 94,000 students in all 50 states, and continues to grow by more than 20 percent annually.
+The university has more than 98,000 students in all 50 states, and continues to grow by more than 20 percent annually.

 Dr. Mendenhall has more than 35 years of experience in the development, marketing, and delivery of technology-based education.
 Prior to joining WGU, he was general manager of IBM’s K-12 education division, overseeing a $500 million worldwide business.
 From 1980 to 1992, he was a founder, president, and CEO (from 1987) of Wicat Systems, Inc., a publicly traded company which was a leader in providing computer-based curriculum, instructional management and testing to schools, and technology-based training to government and industry.